bhaaskara/InterviewQA/kubernetes_QA.md

 blue-green
 canary

-# what is stateful set ?
+# What is stateful set ?
-# what is ingress ?
+# What is ingress ?

-# headless service ?
+# Headless service ?

 # Configmap vs Secret
 secrets are encoded but not encrypted.

-# how do you make sure data base start first and then application ?
+# How do you make sure data base start first and then application ?
 we can define the logic for app pod/container to wait for the DB to come up and successful connection through readyness probe.

 # liveness probe and ready ness probe